-The role of the College Counsellors at Monte is to actively support and promote the social and emotional growth of students by providing specialist assistance and advocacy through contact with individual students or through work with small groups, teachers and parents.
+The role of the College Counsellors is to actively support and promote the social and emotional growth of students by providing specialist assistance and advocacy through contact with individual students or through work with small groups, teachers and parents.

 Issues that are discussed in counselling include: